takinabradley/component-classnames/README.md

 }
 ```

-An advantage of component-classnames is that you can define what an 'selected'
+An advantage of component-classnames is that you can also define what an 'selected'
 class looks like to some component from an outside, even if the style is applied
 based on some internal state: